josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/🫀🕸️_Information_Is_Experienced/📼_Politicians_Gone_Wild/🛶_Flag_It_Yourself/📍_Postcard_List/🇫🇰_falkland_islands.md

 The South Atlantic is not impressed by phrases like “standing firm.”

 The South Atlantic would like to see the shipping plan.

+And, inconveniently for slogan-based geopolitics, Britain already has one.

+Current UK defence material places **British Forces South Atlantic Islands** at Mount Pleasant Complex and remote stations, gives the command responsibilities extending to South Georgia and the South Sandwich Islands and UK military activity on Ascension, and describes East Cove Port as the primary maritime logistics node for British Forces in the South Atlantic.

+The UK National Security Strategy goes further: it says Overseas Territories provide strategically located bases supporting capabilities for Britain **and its allies**, and expressly links South Atlantic military presence with support to the UK's scientific presence in the British Antarctic Territory.

+This does not turn the Falklands into:

+> "NATO's secret Antarctic aircraft carrier."

+Please confiscate the marker pen.

+It means the islands sit in a wider working geography whose infrastructure costs money and does things even when nobody is making a reel about it.

+---

+## The Free Antivirus Test

+Contestants doing alliance politics must complete one additional exercise.

+Look at a permanent allied base and ask:

+> Who pays for this when I am not looking at it?

+If Britain maintains runways, ports, personnel, communications, maritime familiarity and contingency capacity because Britain has sovereign responsibilities in the South Atlantic, an ally can receive some strategic benefit without commissioning every component itself.

+This is not magic.

+It is not free.

+It is **somebody else's defence budget**.

+Nor does it prove that America would have to replace every British capability if the political arrangement changed.

+That is a planning question, not an established fact.

+But contestants proposing clever geopolitical rearrangements must now answer:

+> What does Tuesday's duty roster look like afterwards?

+Failure to answer does not automatically invalidate the policy.

+It merely indicates that the contestant has attempted to uninstall the antivirus without first checking what it was doing.

+Please return to logistics.

 ---